Terms and Conditions

 12. Jurisdiction and applicable law

-This contract is subject to Austrian law, to the exclusion of the provisions of the UN Convention on Contracts for the International Sale of Goods and the reference standards of Austrian international private law, unless the law of another country is mandatory.
-The exclusive place of jurisdiction for any disputes arising out of or in connection with this agreement including disputes relating to its validity, breach, termination or nullity shall be the competent court for 5202 Neumarkt am Wallersee, Austria.
-The Buyer declares to be an entrepreneur within the meaning of the Austrian consumer protection law (KSchG) and to acquire the object of purchase for entrepreneurial purposes so that the provisions of the KSchG do not apply.
+Unless the application of the laws of another country is mandatory, this contract is subject to the laws of the Republic of Austria to the exclusion of the provisions of the UN Convention on Contracts for the International Sale of Goods and the conflict rules of the Austrian international private laws.
+The Parties are agreed that the exclusive place of jurisdiction for any disputes arising from this contract is the court of law responsible for 5202 Neumarkt am Wallersee, Austria.
+The purchaser declares that he is an entrepreneur as defined in KSchG (Austrian Consumer Protection Act) and that he is purchasing the purchase object for entrepreneurial purposes so that the provisions of the KSchG do not apply.

 13. Data protection